 Whatever the weather, Clos Maggiore’s cherry blossom-filled conservatory in Covent Garden is a place to dine surrounded by foliage.
 The London restaurant’s retractable glass roof lets you bask in the summer sun, and becomes a candlelit canopy in colder months – taking inspiration from the cosy country inns of Italy and France.
 33 King Street, WC2E 8JD

 Spring, Somerset House

 Plants deck the walls of Spring’s private dining room – in the form of marble ‘fossils’.
 Landscape designer Jinny Blom created the interiors of the Skye Gyngell restaurant in Somerset House, which channels a ‘ruined castle’ vibe.
 Potted palms and trees dot the space, bringing the outside into this hidden atrium.
 Somerset House, Lancaster Place, WC2R 1LA

-Tropical plants and ferns bedeck Blakes Hotel’s courtyard oasis, which was renovated by fashion designer Matthew Williamson last year.
-Bay trees and shrubs contrast patterned tiles and brightly coloured walls in the alfresco London restaurant, and there’s also a tumbling flower wall.
+Tropical plants and ferns bedeck Blakes Hotel’s courtyard oasis.
+Bay trees and shrubs contrast patterned tiles in the alfresco London restaurant, and there’s also a tumbling flower wall.
 A birdcage-style glasshouse serves as a safe retreat during rainy days.
 33 Roland Gardens, SW7 3PF

 Quince Tree Cafe, Clifton Nurseries